detentiondatadashboard/detention_data_dashboard/README.md

 ## Software dependencies

 - Python3
-- For required python packages, see requirement.txt
+- For required python packages, see requirements.txt

 ## How to install